-I decided I’m going to slowly unveil the “art” in my home every few days and let my readers decide whether signage is indeed, wall art with meaning.
-Maybe you’ll tell me I should spend some time decluttering!
-Or maybe you’ll want to come over and hang out when the pandemic has ended.
+I decided I’m going to slowly unveil the “art” in my home and let my readers decide whether I should spend some time decluttering!
+Or maybe you’ll want to come over and hang out to admire each piece in person and have the chance to pepper Dinner Table Doctor with some medical questions while we sip on cocktails.

-I won’t immediately update this post with every sign and you won’t receive a notification when I do.
+I won’t immediately update this post with every piece, and you won’t receive a notification when I do.
 The best way to see them all is to go to my Facebook page where I will regularly highlight a piece of “art” on my walls.
-The link is at the bottom of the page and you can also search “Dinner Table Doctor” on Facebook.
+The link is at the bottom of the page, and you can also search “Dinner Table Doctor” on Facebook.
 Feel free to like, follow and share!
 I will eventually include them all on this post as well.
-Here’s the first -Enjoy!
+Enjoy!

 I cut this out of a magazine and framed it for my bathroom.
 I giggle every morning and every evening when I brush my teeth.